What is a Recommendation Letter?

 A recommendation letter is a personal letter of reference provided by an alumna of a sorority to her sorority’s chapter at UCLA.
 In the recommendation, she will write about your talents and skills that will contribute to that particular sorority.
 The purpose of a “rec letter” is to give a sorority chapter the chance to learn more about you before Recruitment.

 How do I get a Recommendation Letter?

-Where should Recommendation Letters be sent to?
+Where should Recommendation Letters be sent or E-mailed to?

 The alumna recommending you should either send or e-mail the “rec letter” as soon as possible before Recruitment, to the particular sorority at UCLA she is reccomending you to.

 - The local contact information for each sorority at UCLA can be found by clicking here.

 - It is suggested to e-mail recommendations to the recruitment chair of each chapter.